Using Your Benefits · replace your card

 If benefits were already stolen (skimming)

 If money was taken — often through card skimming at a tampered card reader — that's different from a lost card.
-Federal replacement of stolen benefits ended in December 2024, and only a few states still replace them with state funds.
+Federal replacement of benefits stolen by skimming ended for thefts after December 20, 2024, and only a few states still replace them with state funds.
 Change your PIN, report it immediately, and check your state's current rule with the stolen-EBT checker.

 Protect yourself going forward